Procedure for Data Removal - Computer Systems

 Qualifying Computer Purchasing Centre (CPC) Re-distribution Program systems are removed from Fixed Assets through the return process.
 The CPC ensures appropriate data removal processes before re-deployment and issues credit to the supplied FOAPAL for qualifying systems.

-Once a department has identified computer property to be disposed of, or transferred, approval from the appropriate Dean or Director or his or her designate is required prior to requesting data removal by IT-classified staff.
-Erasure of any records from computer components and media must be in keeping with Records Management Policy.
-Verification of adherence to the Records Management Policy for computer systems must be provided by the Administrative Signing Authority on the Surplus Property form, prior to designated IT-classified staff permanently removing data from storage devices.
+Once a unit has identified computer property to be disposed of, or transferred, approval from the appropriate Unit Head or his or her designate is required prior to requesting data removal by IT-classified staff.
+Erasure of any records from computer components and media must be completed in consultation with the respective Institutional Technology Services units.
+For the Marine Institute – Information and Communications Technologies (ICT), Grenfell campus – Computing and Communications (C&C), Harlow campus – Systems, St. John’s campus – Information Technology Services (ITS).
+Verification of the removal of data for computer systems must be provided by the Administrative Signing Authority on the Surplus Property form, prior to designated IT-classified staff permanently removing data from storage devices.
 Data on computers designated for transfer, surplus or disposal must be erased or otherwise destroyed after data necessary to be retained is backed up or transferred to an alternate storage device.
-Staff with administrative signing authority will ensure that necessary data retention (as per the Records Management Policy) has been accomplished and will verify this by signing the Surplus Property form prior to making requests for data removal.
+Staff with administrative signing authority will ensure that necessary data retention has been accomplished and will verify this by signing the Surplus Property form prior to making requests for data removal.

 Computer systems and storage devices known to contain confidential information are to indicate so on the Surplus Property form.
 Those responsible for Administrative approval are to check confidentiality status as part of their review of the form.
 A more thorough data removal procedure will be employed for systems known to contain confidential information, otherwise, a basic data removal procedure will be employed.
 Computers containing confidential information are to be stored in a secure location while awaiting data removal procedures.